mohshaat1990/RXSwift-Quick-Introduction/README.md

 1- Observer  : you will create observer Sequences
 2- iterator  : and iterate over this Sequences

+## When to User Rx Swift

+- UI components.
+Observe changes in UI components and respond to them.
+Forget about delegates.
+- TableView's and CollectionView’s data sources
+- Information-sharing between controllers and objects (the reactive approach uses observables)
+- The network layer (use observables instead of callbacks)

 ## Observable

 - Emits an events containing element